purelengend/SocialBook/README.md

-# Shopee
+# SocialBook
-A clone web of Shopee
+An remake homepage of FaceBook, using HTML, CSS, JS.